-This twelve day mobile family safari begins with two nights in the Delta, exploring this region by boat.
+This twelve day mobile Botswana family lodge safari begins with two nights in the Delta, exploring this region by boat.
 From there you will visit some of the best wildlife areas of northern Botswana.

 You’ll explore the world famous Moremi Game Reserve, as well as the Savute area of the Chobe National Park, ending with one night in the wildlife-dense Chobe Riverfront area, before moving on to the magnificent Victoria Falls.

 You’ll experience the luxury of being in Botswana’s best wildlife havens, while having the flexibility and excitement that comes with a fully serviced, comfortable mobile safari.
 Self-sufficient and self-contained, mobile camping is the ultimate safari experience.

 Day 1 – 3 OKAVANGO DELTA (fully serviced mobile camp)

 Upon your arrival at Maun Airport you will be met by your private English speaking professional guide who will accompany you for the first 8 days of your tour.
 After a brief introduction, you will be escorted to your private open game drive vehicle and transferred together with your luggage by boat(s) to begin a Delta waterway adventure.
 Light snacks and tea/ coffee will be provided along the way into the Okavango Delta.